Skip to main content

 The AHAM rule of thumb is the simplest way to match an air purifier to your room: your purifier's dust CADR should be at least two-thirds (0.67×) of your room's square footage, assuming standard 8-foot ceilings.

-This ensures a minimum of two air changes per hour — enough to meaningfully reduce particle levels.
+This ensures a minimum of two air changes per hour, enough to meaningfully reduce particle levels.

 Quick calculation: Room square footage × 0.67 = minimum dust CADR needed.
+Or skip the math and use our CADR calculator to get a personalized recommendation based on your exact room dimensions.

 Example: You have a 300 sq ft living room.
 300 × 0.67 = 201.
 You need a purifier with a dust CADR of at least 200.